-- The member of the Back Office/Account Opening Department shall contact the client to inform him/her that the complaint or grievance has been received and it is under investigation.
+- The member of the Compliance Department shall contact the client to inform him/her that the complaint or grievance has been received and it is under investigation.

 - Upon receiving a written complaint or grievance, the following evidence and information regarding the complaint should be obtained and recorded:

 - The identification particulars of any client having made a complaint or grievance.

 - The service provided by the Company and related to the complaint or grievance.